 Optogenetics TTL Pulse Generators

-Our miniaturized Optogenetics TTL Pulse Generators function with our other optogenetics products.
-The pulse train parameters and its triggering are controlled via Doric Neuroscience Studio software.
-The generator connects to a computer with a USB cable and to a LED driver or a shutter with a BNC cable.
-Any channel of a TTL pulse generator can be assigned to a LED driver, a light shutter or it can be used as a trigger for other channels.
+Our miniature Optogenetics TTL Pulse Generator supports square, triangle, ramp pulses, and pulse triggering defined by Doric Neuroscience Studio software.
+It connects to a computer with a USB cable and to LED drivers with BNC cables.
+Any TTL pulse generator channel can be assigned to a LED driver or used as a trigger for other channels.

-Example: Four channel pulse generator can control modulation of two LED modules with channels 1 and 2 while channels 3 and 4 are used as respective inputs for triggers.
+Example: Four-channel pulse generator can control modulation of two LED drivers with channels 1 and 2 while channels 3 and 4 are used as inputs for respective triggers.

 Minimum pulse duration 0.017 ms Time Resolution Accuracy 0.001 ms Pulse Frequency up to 30 kHz Output Voltage TTL 5.0 V (high impedance) Output Current max 20 mA per channel Input Voltage 0 to 5.0 V (maximum) Current Consumption 100 mA (4 ch)